-Accordingly, you should not include (or should delete) any language in a risk factor that appears to mitigate or otherwise lessen the impact of the identified risk, even statements of objective fact.
-However, mitigating language may be used in the business and MD&A sections of the prospectus.
+Accordingly, you should not include any language in a risk factor that appears to mitigate or otherwise lessen the impact of the identified risk, even statements of objective fact.
+However, mitigating language may be used in the business and MD&A sections of the prospectus in order to provide context.